ghawkes1217/Conjectures-and-Computations/README.md

 # Conjectures-and-Computations

-The point of this project is to provide convincing evidence that each of the conjectures covered is "almost certainly" true.
+The point of this project is to provide convincing evidence that each of the conjectures covered is "almost certainly" true (except for conjecture 7, which is not mine, but seems true).
 Mathematically speaking, a statement only has three possible statuses: proven, disproven, or neither.
 In principle, all members of the last category are on equal footing.
 For instance, if I conjecture that the number of diagonals of an n-gon is bounded by n, this is on equal footing as the Riemann hypothesis until someone puts forth the counterexample of n=6 (or larger).
 Intuitively, then, there are obvious differences among the set of all statements that have been neither proven nor disproven at the present time.
 For one, if the problem has one or more parameters, we can ask for how many fixed settings of these parameters the conjecture has been checked and how representative of the general setting we think these choices of parameters are.

 As a simple example, suppose that Bob has a conjectural statement that applies to each n in the natural numbers.
 Further,